ernest-bruce/human-internet/humanity/humanity.md

 · this way, the specialists provide services to the owner (such as social services, communication services, inventory services, and logistics services), synchronizing their efforts by using a single data repository under the owner’s control
 · to facilitate data_owners and data_managers adherence to the laws of the different jurisdictions on which they operate, the owner can distribute eir data among several datapods, with each [**datapod_host**][datapod_host] adhering to local rules for data_acquisition, data_processing, data_storage, and data_disposition

-the **Peoples Own Data** (POD) architecture implements data ownership rights, rules, and policies that give people and other entities absolute control over data that they own ([**owned_data**][owned_data]), and data that identifies them
+the **Peoples Own Data** (POD) architecture implements data ownership rights, rules, and policies that give people and other entities absolute control over data that they own ([owned_data][owned_data]), and data that identifies them
-· regardless of how that data is captured, acquired, or produced, the [**data_subjects**][data_subject] have rights over it, which allow them to specify how that data is to be accessed, shared, and disposed of
+· regardless of how that data is captured, acquired, or produced, the [data_subjects][data_subject] have rights over it, which allow them to specify how that data is to be accessed, shared, and disposed of
 · data_specialists are *not* allowed to share personal_data with other entities, including parent companies, sibling entities, and business partners
 · entities who want or need to use any owned_data, must obtain authorization directly from the data_owner

 data_specialists operate on top of this flexible infrastructure
 · they include entities of any kind who need to access or operate on personal_data as part of the services they provide to people and other entities
-· among these entities is **Peoples Benefit Corporation**, a humanistic and humane entity dedicated to individual and public good through open source, open standards, privacy, security, transparency, honor, responsibility, and accountability
+· among these entities is **The Peoples Benefit Corporation**, a humanistic and humane entity dedicated to individual and public good through open source, open standards, privacy, security, transparency, honor, responsibility, and accountability
 · there is not a single entity operating in the internet today who can claim to posses all those attributes
 · one of Peoples main goals is to promote the development and adoption of the *next·generation internet*